- We advise you to exercise normal safety precautions in the Cook Islands.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

-The legal blood alcohol limit for drivers/motorcyclists in the Cook Islands is 0.08 (or 400 micrograms per litre of breath).
+The legal blood alcohol limit for drivers/motorcyclists in the Cook Islands is 0.08.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.